WesleyMcGinn/Chat/README.md

  - Very little loading time.
  - Works well on nearly any device with any web browser that can support javascript.
  - Works well on Linux Devices, such as raspberry pi.
- - Availible as a chrome extension.
+ - Available as a Chrome extension.
 With this extension, one click can take you to your chat room at any time.
  - Any chat room can be easily embedded into a website.
  - Free, with no cost to users and no "upgrade plan" to tempt you.